manasakoraganji/ChatApp_react/README.md

 Check from here - https://manasa-extraspace.netlify.app

 ### Features:
-Implemented chatbox whenever a user enters context and hits enter, then respective message rendered by the message thread ✅
+Implemented `chatbox` whenever a user enters context and hits enter, then respective message rendered by the `message thread` ✅

-Implemented message thread by randomly filtering given users_list including time with hours and minutes ✅
+Implemented message thread by randomly filtering given `users_list` including time with `hours and minutes` ✅

-Implemented unique likes for each and every message ✅
+Implemented `unique likes` for each and every message ✅

-Implemented emoji feature, then users can interact with more fun and informative ✅
+Implemented `emoji feature`, then users can interact with more fun and informative ✅

-Implementer @ feature where users can find available users ✅
+Implementer `@ feature` where users can find available users ✅

 ### Detailed explanation about the assignment: